douglasgreen/outlines/computing/databases/mysql.md

 ## Replication in MySQL

 Replication in MySQL is a process that allows you to maintain multiple copies of MySQL data by having them automatically copied from a master to one or more slave servers.
 This is crucial for data backup, scaling, high availability, and load balancing.
-Let\'s delve into the key aspects you mentioned:
+Let's delve into the key aspects you mentioned:

 ### Setting Up Replication